Health Testing on Australian Labradoodles Before Breeding by Big Rock Labradoodles | Montana | St. Johns

 We didn't just stop there!
 Our dogs are also screened for physical genetic disorders as well.

-All our breeding stock, male and female, have passed CERF examinations, and are re-tested every 18 months.
-CERF is a general eye exam by a certified veterinary ophthalmologist (specialist) who examines the eye for any heritable eye diseases.
+All our breeding stock, male and female, have passed OFA CAER examinations, and are re-tested every 18 months.
+CAER is a general eye exam by a certified veterinary ophthalmologist (specialist) who examines the eye for any heritable eye diseases.

 In comparison, while hips are rated "Excellent, Good, Fair, Borderline, or different grades of dysplastic", elbows are rated only as "Normal" (perfect) and then different grades of dysplastic.
 We only breed dogs with a rating of Normal.